Closed-Form Statistical Relations Between Projected Separation, Semimajor Axis, Companion Mass, and Host Acceleration: Equivalence to a Keplerian Derivation in RV

 I take $x = \sin u$ and $y=\sin i$ and limit myself to the case where $\sin u$ and $\sin i$ are positive for simplicity.
 I have

 Another factor of 2 comes from both sines being negative, while the situation is symmetric for $z<0$.
 I thus have $dp/dz=\frac{1}{2} = {\rm constant}$ for $z \in [-1, 1]$, as I wished to show.
-Equation \eqref{eq:Phi_Torres_simplified} is then equivalent to Equation \eqref{eq:Phi_RV}; there is no remaining dependence on any orbital elements.
+This approach also demonstrates that Equation \eqref{eq:Phi_Torres_simplified} is equivalent to Equation \eqref{eq:Phi_RV}, with no remaining dependence on any orbital elements.